Airport Transit in Germany

 Entry clearance requirements are dependent on the citizenship and the resident status of the applicant.
 Due to its location at the heart of Europe, Germany is an important transit country.
 The vast majority of travelers do not need a visa when airtransiting through Germany.
 However, citizens of some countries do need an airport transit visa.

-Please note that an airport transit visa only allows a short stay in the international transit area, neither leaving the airport's international transit area nor overnight stays are possible.
+Please note that an airport transit visa only allows a short stay in the international transit area of some airports (see following list).

 · Hamburg (4.30 a.m. - 11.30 p.m. only)